The Bayes Business School is world-renowned for its:

 Meet the team overseeing our name change

-We have set up a Naming Steering Committee with broad representation from our community.
-The Committee oversees the details of the consultation and will make the final naming recommendation to Council.
+We set up a Naming Steering Committee with broad representation from our community.
+The Committee oversaw the details of the consultation and made the final naming recommendation to Council.

 Hunada Nouss is the independent Chair.
 She has a stellar track record in business and acts as Chair and Board Member of several audit and risk committees, including at The Royal Society, the Met Office and the Education & Skills Funding Agency.
 She was the Business School contact on Council for many years and has recently stepped down from this role to act as an independent.
 We are confident that the Naming Steering Group is in safe hands under her leadership.

 Michael Brown, Partner and Head of Insight and Cross Culture at the media agency UM (Universal McCann) is a member of the Steering Committee to add the perspective of an external partner and employer.
 Michael has a deep understanding of marketing, branding, and research, and he also leads UM’s diversity & inclusion teams.